caiks/WBOT02/README.md

 future developments -

+Of course, if we train the model with images of heads and shoulders at various angles then scanning for actual-potential would be sure to get the features we are interested in.
+When applied to the film noir the longest paths would be for frames of heads or similar objects.
+Still, other objects with similar light and dark distributions would also attract wotbot's attention, but we would probably find that interesting nonetheless.
+Remember that newborns will see a lot of faces.

 Remember that the eventual mobile app will see an environment that might not look very much like Film noir so perhaps we should concentrate less on the substrate and more on the active structure and compute scale, ie we need not have conclusive evidence of face pattern matching before moving on so long as it appears to be doing something interesting.

 Also the selection of films might make a difference too - too many dark backgrounds in film noir might make the films unrepresentative of what the mobile app will eventually see.
 On the other hand films do concentrate the emotional experience which is so important to us.
 We cannot wait for the years of infant experience even if we could capture it without strapping a camera to an actual child's head.